stripe-interview/cpp-interview-prep/README.md

     .\vcpkg.exe integrate install
     .\vcpkg.exe install --triplet x64-windows curl[tool]
     ```
-- Optionally, you can also install `boost` via `vcpkg` if you would like to use it.
+- Optionally, you can also install [boost](https://www.boost.org/) via `vcpkg` if you would like to use it.
 (This will take a while, 30mins or more!)
     ```
     vcpkg install --triplet x64-windows boost
     ```
 - Setup the project in Visual Studio
     - Make sure you open the folder with this repository via **File > Open > Folder** menu item and Visual Studio should automatically detect and run `cmake.exe`.
-    - Double click on `CmakeLists.txt` and that should trigger a build.
+    - Double click on `CMakeLists.txt` and that should trigger a build.
 The output window should not show any errors once CMake completes.
     - There are more details on using CMake with Visual Studio [here](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019#ide-integration).

 - You should now be able to right click on `helloworld.cpp` in Solution Explorer and be able to `compile` and `debug`(run) the code